 - Bars: Outdoor bars can reopen with the same restrictions as restaurants.

 - Sports and recreation: Supervised outdoor sports and recreation are permitted in groups of up to 25 people; they must be non-contact sports in red and orange zones, but may there may be brief contact in yellow zones.
 The rules in the green zone are the same as in the yellow zone, but with a maximum of 50 people.

 - Private gatherings: People who have received two doses of vaccine are allowed to gather in private homes without distancing measures or masks, as announced in the May 18 press briefing.
 In the government press release provided after the briefing, it states there will be relief measures with regard to mask and distancing requirements.

 - Day camps and summer camps: Day camps and summer camps will open on June 25.

 - Festivals and outdoor activities: Festivals and other outdoor activities are allowed to resume with a maximum of 3,500 people.
-Details on the rules to follow for such events were made public following the press briefing and are available here.

 The measures announced are subject to change and will depend on both the epidemiological situation and the vaccination coverage.